0vercl0k/rp/README.md

 rp++ is a full-cpp written tool that aims to find ROP sequences in PE/Elf/Mach-O (doesn't support the FAT binaries) x86/x64/ARM binaries.

-It is open-source, sort-of documented with Doxygen and has been tested on several OS: Debian / Windows 8.1 / Mac OSX Lion (10.7.3).
+It is open-source, sort-of documented with Doxygen and has been tested on several OS: Ubuntu14 / Windows 8.1 / Mac OSX Lion (10.7.3).
 Moreover, it is x64 compatible.

 By the way, the tool is a standalone executable ; you will upload static-compiled binaries for each OS.